ColeTrammer/adventofcode/README.md

 aoc -y $YEAR -d $DAY
 ```

-The input files are located in the `$YEAR/$DAY/input.txt` file.
+The input files are located in the `input` directory.
 The solution by default reads a file named
-`$YEAR/$DAY/input.txt` in the current working directory, but can be changed by passing the path to the input file as a
+`input/$YEAR/input_$DAY.txt` in the current working directory, but can be changed by passing the path to the input file
-command line argument:
+as a command line argument:

 ```bash
 aoc -y $YEAR -d $DAY -i input.txt